JeffersonDing/espwol/README.md

 ## What is espwol?

-I wanted to connect to my home PC from work, which alweady has Windows RDC setup and forwarded.
+I wanted to connect to my home PC from work, which already has Windows RDC setup and forwarded.
 However, I always find myself in the situation of forgetting to power on my PC before I leave.

-WoL(Wake on LAN) is definitly a valid solution, I just need to send a magic packet to my PC to turn it on but the issue is I do not have a `Ethernet` connection to my PC, and WoL is almost imposible to do with `WiFi cards`.
+WoL(Wake on LAN) is definitely a valid solution, I just need to send a magic packet to my PC to turn it on but the issue is I do not have a `Ethernet` connection to my PC, and WoL is almost impossible to do with `WiFi cards`.

 Instead of using the `WoL` feature of my motherboard, `espwol` uses a WiFi connected `ESP8266 NodeMCU` to received post requests and activates